Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Brainstorm(Buffer-Overflow-CTF).md

     - Both machines connected on the same Network 192.168.1.0/24 (My local Network)

-    - Once I've exploited the program `vulnserver.exe` in my own machine, then I can exploit "the real" server with the final script:
+    - Once I've exploited the program `chatserver.exe` in my own machine, then I can exploit "the real" server with the final script:

         - `TryHackMe - Brainstorm` Network, UK.